kbabolhavaeji/php-observer-desing-pattern-sample/README.md

-# This is an simple example of Observer desing pattern in vanilla php
+# This is a simple explanation of Observer desing pattern in vanilla php